TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 * Realistic Gaming (ImTheRealRG)
   * Information Collection
     * HOW TO GET FREE ROBUX in 2018!
 APP THAT GIVES YOU ROBUX FOR PLAYING GAMES!
 FREE ROBUX 2018
+      * Description references a download for a data collection mobile app.
       * URL: https://www.youtube.com/watch?v=ESjjCV9WXW8
 * realrosesarered (realroses)
   * Phishing